Duracell: Origins

-the term "Duracell" was introduced as a brand, from "durable cell".
+In 1960s, the term "Duracell" was introduced as a brand, from "durable cell".
+Until 1980, the batteries also bore the Mallory brand.

 Developments

 P. R. Mallory was acquired by Dart Industries in 1978, which in turn, merged with Kraft in 1980.
 Kohlberg Kravis Roberts bought Duracell in 1988 and took the company public in 1989.
-It was acquired for $7 billion by The Gillette Company in 1996.
+It was acquired for $7 billion by the Gillette Company in 1996.

 In 2005, Procter & Gamble acquired Duracell's parent Gillette for $57 billion.

 In September 2011, Duracell and Powermat Technologies Ltd. started a joint venture, called Duracell Powermat, to make small wireless chargers for mobile phones and small electronics, with P&G owning 55% of the joint venture shares and Powermat 45%.

 In March 2012, along with Powermat Technologies, Duracell, under the Procter & Gamble corporate umbrella, founded the Power Matters Alliance (PMA), an alliance of leading industry and governmental organizations that is dedicated to advancing smart and environmentally sound wireless power.
 AT&T and Starbucks joined the board later that year.

 In 2013, the company released a "Duracell Quantum" line as their top-performing alkaline batteries.

 P&G spin-off and Berkshire Hathaway ownership

 On October 24, 2014, Procter & Gamble announced it would spin off Duracell in 2015 as part of a wider restructuring scheme.
 On November 14, 2014, Berkshire Hathaway declared its intent to acquire Duracell in an all-stock deal, consisting of $4.7 billion worth of P&G stock then owned by Berkshire Hathaway.
 The acquisition received regulatory approval from the European Commission in July 2015.

 The transfer was completed on February 29, 2016, with P&G investing $1.8 billion in cash into Duracell, and Berkshire Hathaway giving P&G back 52 million shares.

 In September 2016, Duracell announced plans to move its executive team and 60 employees to Chicago.

-In February 2022, Duracell announced a long-term partnership deal with Williams Racing.
-The deal culminated with the vertical air intake of the car designed like a Duracell battery, which was first introduced in the 2022 Miami Grand Prix.
-The design was later implemented on the Williams FW45 for the 2023 season.
-Duracell also became the title sponsor of William Racing's eNASCAR team as Duracell Williams Esports eNASCAR.
+Recent developments

+In July 2022, Duracell launched a home energy storage solution through California distributor Power Center+.
+The Duracell Power Center product line consists of 5 kW and 10 kW inverter products with lithium iron phosphate batteries that can be expanded from 14 kWh to 84 kWh.
+Its Power Center AC connection allows new and existing solar owners to harvest excess solar energy for use when needed.

+In February 2025, Duracell established its new global headquarters for research and development in Atlanta, Georgia, US, with an investment of $56 million.